 - Seeing the Whole

-Kanban is an agile methodology for managing the creation of products with an emphasis on continual delivery while not overburdening the development team.
+The Kanban Method is used by organizations to manage the creation of products with an emphasis on continual delivery while not overburdening the development team.
 Like Scrum, Kanban is a process designed to help teams work together more effectively.

 Kanban is based on 3 basic principles: